Business Management (AS)

 • 3

-In this course, students study the basic principles of economics including economic theory related to the operation of business firms such as supply, demand, price determination, production costs, competition, resource markets, and international trade.
-Placement at ENG 101 level strongly advised.
+In this course, students study the basic principles of microeconomics including economic theory related to the operation of business firms.
+Topics include supply, demand, price determination, production costs, competition, resource markets, and international trade.
+Students will explore market structures, associated pricing power, and cost structures.
+Students will also evaluate investments and business strategies, the role of antitrust law, market failures, and government regulation.

 • ECO 202